marcinpz/contextflow/research/tools/WARP.md

 ## Project Overview

-This is the **MCP Knowledge Index** project - a local knowledge system MVP for developers in large organizations.
+This is the **ContextFlow** project - a local knowledge system MVP for developers in large organizations.
 The system integrates code repositories, Jira tickets, documentation (Confluence, SharePoint, Teams), and architectural decision records (ADR/RFC) to provide AI assistants with comprehensive project context.

 ## Architecture